Guide to Kid-Friendly Spring Sports in Atlanta

 The Panthers bring a lot of college-level talent to Atlanta.
 Don’t miss beach volleyball, which is quite exciting to watch at the college level.
 Regular season admission to these sports is free: Tennis, baseball, softball, track and field and beach volleyball.

 If you don’t want to come into the city for college sports, check out KSU.
 The (mostly) new sports facilities make the experience that much better.
-Watch baseball for $5 per ticket or lacrosse, softball and tennis for free (regular season only).
+Watch baseball, lacrosse, softball or tennis.